Join AHQ Premier for unlimited Free Shipping & access to the AHQ Report. Click here for 30 day free trial! Or enjoy Free Shipping on orders over $50!

 Learn more about Lake Hartwell below

-Lake Hartwell water levels are still over full at 660.54 (full pool is 660.00) and water color is normal.
-Morning surface water temperatures are in the upper 60s.
+Lake Hartwell water levels are down to 655.17 (full pool is 660.00) and water conditions are clear.
+Morning surface water temperatures are down to about 66 degrees.

-Lake Hartwell water levels are still over full at 660.7 (full pool is 660.00) and the lake has cleared.
-Surface water temperatures are still about 64 degrees in the mornings.
+Lake Hartwell water levels are at 656.68 (full pool is 660.00) and water conditions are clear.
+Morning surface water temperatures are down to about 66 degrees.

-Lake Hartwell water levels are still over full but back down to 660.91 (full pool is 660.00) and the water has cleared significantly.
-Surface water temperatures were about 55-56 this morning.
+Lake Hartwell water levels are down to 656.80 (full pool is 660.00) and water conditions are clear.
+Morning surface water temperatures are still about 68-69 degrees.

-After spiking to almost 662.5 Lake Hartwell water levels are still very high but back down to 661.55 (full pool is 660.00) and water clarity varies.
-Surface water temperatures were about 55-56 this morning.
+Lake Hartwell water levels are down to 657.14 (full pool is 660.00) and water conditions are clear.
+Morning surface water temperatures are about 69 degrees.

 Looking for More?